danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 ## Force the Thinking Into a Markdown Document

-Every time, I ask for the analysis in a markdown document.
-That document becomes:

-* a design checkpoint
-* something I can read calmly
-* something I can keep if the session ends
-* something I can reopen later and continue from

-I open it in VS Code's markdown preview and review it the same way I would a lightweight design doc.
+Every time, I ask the AI to put its analysis into a markdown document.
+That document becomes the durable artifact of the work: a design checkpoint I can read calmly, revisit later, and keep even if the session ends.
+I open it in VS Code’s markdown preview and review it the same way I would any design doc.
 I find this easier to read than long scrolling terminal output.

 This flips the dynamic: The AI's reasoning is explicit and reviewable, not hidden behind (often false) confidence.
 If the understanding is wrong, we fix it here, before new requirements enter the picture and muddy the waters.

 ## Introduce the New Business Requirement

+TODO: prose rather than bullet points

 Only after we're aligned on the current system do I introduce the new requirement.
 Then I ask the AI to: